Ernest Bethell: Prosecution for sedition

 At the time, British subjects enjoyed extraterritorial rights in Korea.
 Because the paper was published by a British subject, it was not subject to local law.
 However, in 1907, Bethell was prosecuted in the British Consular Court in Seoul for breach of the peace and given a good behaviour bond of six months.

 The next year, at the request of the Japanese Residency-General, Bethell was prosecuted in the British Supreme Court for China and Corea (sic), sitting in Seoul, for sedition against the Japanese government of Korea.
 He was convicted of sedition and was sentenced by judge F.S.A.
 Bourne to three weeks of imprisonment and a six-month good behaviour bond.
 As there was no suitable jail in Korea, he was taken to Shanghai aboard HMS Clio and detained at the British Consular Gaol in Shanghai.

 Death

 After being released, he returned to Seoul to continue his business.
 He died of cardiomegaly on 1 May 1909.

-Monuments
+Legacy

 The Korean people erected a monument in his honour, though it was defaced by the Japanese.
 Another monument was erected near the original one in 1964 by journalists living in South Korea.
 Both can be now seen at his grave at Yanghwajin Foreigners' Cemetery.

+In 1968, he was awarded the Order of Merit for National Foundation from the South Korean government.

-2012 Memorial service
+2012 memorial service

-On 8 May 2012 a special memorial service, organised by the Bethell Commemoration Committee, was held for Bethell at the Yanghwajin Foreigners' Cemetery.
+On 8 May 2012, a special memorial service organised by the Bethell Commemoration Committee was held for Bethell at the Yanghwajin Foreigners' Cemetery.
 Former South Korean Prime Minister Lee Soo-sung chaired the ceremony and President Lee Myung-bak sent flowers to mark the event.
 About 250 people participated in the ceremony, also including Park Yoo-chul, chairman of the Korea Liberation Association.

 British Ambassador Scott Wrightman spoke at the ceremony, saying: